 Check out the International Mountain Bike Association’s Rules of the Trail to learn more about etiquette and Leave No Trace practices for electric bikers and mountain bikers.

-Below are all the mountain bike gear and rental shops in the Gunnison Valley.
+Listed below are all the mountain bike gear and rental shops in the Gunnison Valley.
 Most rent or sell e-bikes, but it’s best to call ahead to confirm.